aringeri/gig-guide/README.md

 # gig-guide
 A visual gig guide for events in Melbourne.
-Check it out [here](http://104.196.248.201/)!
+Check it out [here](https://melbgigs.ml)!

-Written with Haskell and Leaflet.
+Written with Haskell, Elm and Leaflet.

 Current event data sources:
 * beat.com.au